kg4zow/remarkable.jms1.info/src/info/templates.md

 Every page consists of multiple "layers", whose contents are shown above each other.
 The template is always the bottom layer, and when you write or type on a page, you're writing or typing into a layer *above* the template.

 The biggest problem I've run into with templates is that the built-in software doesn't offer a way to create, add, remove, or otherwise manage templates.

-However, it's fairly simple to upload your own templates into the tablet, and if you can *carefully* edit a text file, you can add your template to the list used by the reMarkable software, and then use that template with your own notebooks.
+However, it's fairly simple to upload your own templates into the tablet, and if you can edit a JSON file (which is human-readable text, it just has a very specific format) you can add your template to the list used by the reMarkable software, and then use that template with your own notebooks.

-Templates can also be used as "cover pages" for your notebooks.
+This page will explain what I've learned about creating and installing templates.
+At the very end of the page are links to some of the templates I've created for myself.

 ## Useful Pages

-* [How to Make Template Files for Your reMarkable](https://www.simplykyra.com/how-to-make-template-files-for-your-remarkable/) - fairly simple explanation of how to load templates into the tablet.
+* &#x2705; [How to Make Template Files for Your reMarkable](https://www.simplykyra.com/how-to-make-template-files-for-your-remarkable/) - Explains a lot of deatails about templates, including how to load them into the tablet and make the reMarkable software use them.

+    The page you're reading is probably a "stripped down" version of this page.
+Even if my page covers everything you need, it's definitely worth taking the time and reading through this page as well.

-* [reMarkable Wiki - Customizing the Templates](https://remarkablewiki.com/tips/templates) - another good explanation, along with a collection of other links
+* [reMarkable Wiki - Customizing the Templates](https://remarkablewiki.com/tips/templates) - another good explanation, along with a collection of links to other pages.

 ## Creating a Template File